-The student is responsible for recruitment and payment of a personal Advisor, who has a terminal degree in theology or a related field which required the submission of a doctoral thesis/dissertation and is a specialist in the chosen topic of research.
+The student is responsible for recruitment and payment of a personal Advisor, who has a terminal degree in theology or a related field which requires the submission of a doctoral thesis/dissertation and is a specialist in the chosen topic of research.
 Pontifex approves the chosen advisor and communicates what is expected of advisors.
 Pontifex University will undertake to recruit and compensate other members of the committee including an academic Supervisor who oversees the work of Advisor and student in the process of creation of the graduate thesis.

-In completing the ThD degree, students will register by dissertation stage, rather than by academic terms.
-Each stage will be completed when the work for that stage is approved by the academic advisor, submitted to Pontifex through the student learning system, and approved by the Academic Supervisor and the Academic Dean of the Theology program.
+In completing the Th.D. degree, students will register by dissertation stage, rather than by academic terms.
+Each stage will be completed when the work for that stage is approved by the academic advisor, submitted to Pontifex through the student learning system, and approved by the Academic Supervisor.

-- 1) Foundations of Academic Theological Writing: This is a six credit guided reading class and costs \$1,800.
+- Foundations of Academic Theological Writing: This is a six credit guided reading class and costs \$1,800.
 You can register online.
 This will guide you to, and culminate in, the production of the dissertation proposal which you will submit to your committee.

 - 2) Dissertation proposal 25 pages with bibliography giving scope and outline of the proposed dissertation topic.

 - 3) Writing the dissertation

 - 4) Dissertation defense

 - 5) Final submission of dissertation